The Cabinet is supported by Committees which have three main benefits:

 consideration is to be given to the level of preparedness of the Bill and the desired timing for

-2. in special cases, as decided by Cabinet, consider recommendations for the settling of drafting
+submission and approval; - in special cases, as decided by Cabinet, consider recommendations for the settling of drafting

-3. examine draft Bills and other proposed legislation and recommend changes whether (i) related to the
+instructions; - examine draft Bills and other proposed legislation and recommend changes whether (i) related to the

 actual subject matter; or (ii) those which, though not authorized by Cabinet, are regarded as important